 ‘Don’t close my Sunday School!’ – Poppy’s story

 A child may exceed 6 hours’ attendance every week, or just for some weeks of the year.
 Registration is triggered in both cases.
-This results in all activities, including the Sunday school, being subject to potential inspection.
+This results in all activities being subject to potential inspection.

 The Welsh Government has also held a consultation on a similar scheme for Wales, which closed on 5 April 2016.
 Our Wales briefing (PDF) and a Wales Joint Statement (English PDF/Cymraeg PDF) provide more information.